Gowanda, New York

-Gowanda is a village in western New York, United States.
+Gowanda (Dzogöwödih) is a village in western New York, United States.
 It lies partly in Erie County and partly in Cattaraugus County.
 The population was 2,513 at the 2020 census.
 The name is derived from a local Seneca language term meaning "almost surrounded by hills" or "a valley among the hills".
 The Erie County portion of Gowanda is part of the Buffalo-Niagara Falls metropolitan area, while the Cattaraugus County portion is part of the Olean micropolitan statistical area.

 The village is partly in the Town of Collins in Erie County and partly in the Town of Persia in Cattaraugus County.
 Bordering Gowanda is the Cattaraugus Reservation, which has a majority population of Seneca.
 Numerous European Americans live on the reservation in leased properties.

 Gowanda Airport (D59) is a general-aviation grass strip.
 It is part of the Gernatt Family of Companies' land, located northwest of the village.

 Zoar Valley on Cattaraugus Creek east of Gowanda features over 2000 acre of wilderness, hiking trails and waterfalls.